Bacalar Lagoon (Seven Colors Lagoon) – Costa Maya

 Fun Facts

-• The lagoon gets its “seven colors” from varying depths and white limestone sand that reflects sunlight.
+• The lagoon gets its “seven colors” from varying depths and the bright white limestone sand that reflects sunlight.

-• Bacalar is technically a freshwater lagoon, not the ocean.
+• Bacalar is a freshwater lagoon, not part of the ocean.

-• The area is home to stromatolites — ancient reef‑like formations considered some of the oldest life forms on Earth.
+• It’s home to stromatolites, ancient reef‑like formations considered some of the oldest life forms on Earth.

-• The lagoon stretches over 26 miles, making it one of the largest in Mexico.
+• The lagoon stretches more than 26 miles, making it one of the largest in Mexico.

 What to Expect